BULKY WASTE COLLECTION Q&A:

 Here is a list of bulky waste items which will NOT be taken away:

-· Materials that are more than 2 cubic metres
+· Waste that adds up to more than 2 cubic metres

 · Mirrors, glass tabletops, window panes and glass sliding doors